 Expertise: Race, media, politics, elections

 Daniella Gibbs Léger is the Senior Vice President for Communications and Strategy at American Progress.
-Previously, she was the organization’s Senior Vice President for American Values and New Communities at American Progress, where her work focuses on the intersection of politics, race, demographic change, religion, and values.
+Previously, she was the organization’s Senior Vice President for American Values and New Communities, where her work focused on the intersection of politics, race, demographic change, religion, and values.

 Prior to joining American Progress, Daniella served as a special assistant to the president and director of message events in the Obama administration.
 In this role she was responsible for helping to plan and execute the president’s official domestic events.
 Prior to joining the White House in January 2009, Daniella was the Vice President for Communications at American Progress, where she specialized in domestic and economic policy, as well as American Progress’s overall communications strategy.